Skip to content

 What is the Best Sales Management Software?

 It's funny.
-I get so wrapped up in inbound marketing and growth driven design, that I often forget where my roots are.
-I forget that I'm actually a salesperson first, marketer second.
+I get so wrapped up in inbound marketing and growth-driven design that I often forget where my roots are.
+I forget that I'm actually a salesperson first and a marketer second.

 But, business development is where I made my mark in this world before starting my agency.
 And it's where I spend a lot of my time today.